Orthodontic Options for All Ages

 Why should you consider orthodontic treatment?

 Teeth that are properly aligned are easier to keep clean with flossing and brushing, and may help prevent other health problems.
 Remember, straight teeth are healthy teeth.
 Orthodontic treatment can help boost your self-confidence, giving you a better quality of life and the freedom to smile without holding back!
 Not receiving orthodontic treatment when it is needed can create long-term health issues costing you more in the end.
-If you are in the Spokane area and would like to learn more about the benefits of orthodontics, stop by one of our convenient offices, or call today to schedule an appointment.
+If you are in the Sacramento area and would like to learn more about the benefits of orthodontics, stop by one of our convenient offices, or call today to schedule an appointment.
 We want to help you to have the smile you have always dreamed of!